 If the target hardware supports it, the arrival of a packet at a node may generate an interrupt.
 Otherwise, the real-time clock ISR can check for the arrival of a packet.
-In any case, the rtems.multiprocessing_announce directive must be called to announce the arrival of a packet.
+In any case, the rtems_multiprocessing_announce directive must be called to announce the arrival of a packet.
 After exiting the ISR, control will be passed to the Multiprocessing Server to process the packet.
 The Multiprocessing Server will call the get_packet entry to obtain a packet buffer and the receive_entry entry to copy the message into the buffer obtained.

-23.3.1 INITIALIZATION
+24.3.1 INITIALIZATION

-The INITIALIZATION component of the user-provided MPCI layer is called as part of the rtems.initialize_executive directive to initialize the MPCI layer and associated hardware.
+The INITIALIZATION component of the user-provided MPCI layer is called as part of the rtems_initialize_executive directive to initialize the MPCI layer and associated hardware.
 It is invoked immediately after all of the device drivers have been initialized.
 This component should be adhere to the following prototype:

 '''

-procedure User_MPCI_Initialization (
+rtems_mpci_entry user_mpci_initialization(

-Configuration : in RTEMS.Configuration_Table_Pointer
+rtems_configuration_table configuration

 );

 '''